mlsu2020/mlsu2020.github.io/index.md

 <div style="display: flex; flex-direction: row; justify-content: space-evenly; width: 100%;"><img src="images/preprocessed_input_image.png" width="60%"></div>

 #### Ridge Regression Using Camera Image
 <a id="road-segmentation-ridge-1"></a> A naive way to predict the road labels using a regression model is to use the vehicle camera image as input.
 However, in our experiment, training a ridge regression model based on camera images alone did not generate good predictions.
-The predicted road labels along with the K-means clustered road labels we used as ground truth for training.
+The predicted road labels along with the K-means clustered road labels we used as ground truth for training are shown below.

 <div style="display: flex; flex-direction: row; justify-content: space-evenly; width: 100%;"><img src="images/without_dynamics3.png" width="80%"></div>

 #### Ridge Regression Using Camera Image + Car Dynamics Data
 <a id="road-segmentation-ridge-2"></a>
-The dynamics of the vehicle tells more than what the vehicle "sees".
-We augmented the dimension of the data with the AutoRally vehicle's state and control (longitudinal velocity, lateral velocity, yaw rate, yaw position, global x position, and global y position) and (steering angle, wheel speed) respectively in the ridge regression model.
-The state and control data have a strong correlation with the environment it operates.
+The dynamics of the vehicle tells more than what the vehicle can "see".
+We augmented the features of our image data with the AutoRally vehicle's state and control (longitudinal velocity, lateral velocity, yaw rate, yaw position, global x position, and global y position) and (steering angle, wheel speed) respectively.
+As the state and control data have a strong correlation with the environment it operates, the augemented features resulted in better learning.
 The state and control are concatenated together with a pre-processed camera image to formulate the input to the regression model, and the K-Means road labels obtained earlier are used as ground truth labels.

 The closed formulation of ridge regression was used to obtain the weight of the ridged regression model.
 A cross validation with k-fold was run over a series of regularization variables to find a good value.
 We trained with 50% of the available AutoRally data, and 10-fold was used among the training data set for the cross validation to find a good ridge parameter.
 The resulting weight is used to predict the road labels with given input consisting of the preprocessed image, state and control.